 For us, nothing compares to the experience of riding a truly great bike – it’s the closest thing to flying.
 That’s why we build the best electric tour bikes ever: easy to pedal, extra comfortable, extra safe, and extra capable, our adventure bikes will take you where other bike tours can only dream.

 How we got our start, way way back in ’14

 Dandyhorse was born in 2014 out of a love for food, bikes, and adventure.
 The company originally started as a passion project by Nick Hormuth and Lindy Patterson under the name Pedal Inn, which was a bike camping cookbook funded on Kickstarter.

 Soon after the cookbook was published, Nick had the wild idea of bringing the Pedal Inn experience to life by starting the world’s first bike-camping specific tour business.
 Our first epic overnight adventures to the magical Angel Island in the SF Bay featured incredible food, boundless creativity, and some of the coolest scenery ever offered in an SF tour experience.

 In 2016, Nick decided to transition from a longtime career as a teacher to offering tours full time by expanding the business into day tours, and Dandyhorse was born.
 Committed to delivering the same no-limits adventure as those early Pedal Inn days, Dandyhorse continues the tradition of offering one-of-a-kind biking experiences that celebrate good food and creativity.

-Since we started, we have welcomed nearly 2,000 guests between the ages of 8-80 from over 100 countries and every background.
+Since we started, we have welcomed nearly 4,000 guests between the ages of 8-80 from over 60 countries, all 50 states, and every background.
 We love meeting people and sharing our love for curiosity, culture, good food, good stories, and adventure with our guests and friends.